Lorazepam (Ativan) Detox Guide

 - Trouble falling or staying asleep, or having nightmares.

 How bad withdrawal symptoms are and how long they last will vary from person to person.
-It depends on how much lorazepam you take, how long you’ve been taking it, and whether or not you take other sedatives or tranquilizers, mix with alcohol, or have other health issues.2–4 Using other substances can make withdrawal symptoms worse.3 This is especially true for substances with similar effects to lorazepam, like alcohol or other central nervous system depressants.3 This is because these substances have additive effects, meaning when taken together they increase your risk of side effects.
+It depends on how much Ativan you take, how long you’ve been taking it, and whether or not you take other sedatives or tranquilizers, mix with alcohol, or have other health issues.2–4 Using other substances can make withdrawal symptoms worse.3 This is especially true for substances with similar effects to Ativan, like alcohol or other central nervous system depressants.3 This is because these substances have additive effects, meaning when taken together they increase your risk of side effects.

-In general, symptoms often begin 2 to 10 days after you stop taking lorazepam.6 The symptoms then often slowly build for the next 2 weeks before slowly resolving in 1 to 2 weeks.4 But for those with a history of very heavy, long-term use, withdrawal symptoms may last even longer.
+In general, symptoms often begin 2 to 10 days after you stop taking Ativan.6 The symptoms then often slowly build for the next 2 weeks before slowly resolving in 1 to 2 weeks.4 But for those with a history of very heavy, long-term use, withdrawal symptoms may last even longer.